HoGentTIN/projecten-3-2017-2018-android-g_wp_md_jb_1020/README.md

 - password: secret

 ## APK Installation
-to install on your tablet follow the instructions on https://www.wikihow.tech/Install-APK-Files-on-Android APK name:
+To install on your tablet follow the instructions on https://www.wikihow.tech/Install-APK-Files-on-Android
-APK location:
+- APK name: waterpolo-app.apk
+You can download the apk from following locations:
+- voom.be:12005/files/waterpolo-apk/waterpolo-app.apk
+- from this github project, located at: projecten-3-2017-2018-android-g_wp_md_jb_1020/app/release/waterpolo-app.apk

 ## Backend links
 Website: http://voom.be:12005/